-0.1 Nothing in this Agreement will be interpreted to restrict the right of the City to determine the number and types of employees who will work on a holiday.
+Nothing in this Agreement will be interpreted to restrict the right of the City to determine the number and types of employees who will work on a holiday.
 No employee will be entitled to work on a holiday unless directed to do so by the City, nor will an employee be entitled to any pay except holiday pay for any holiday on which the employee did not work.
 The City observes the following paid holidays, but reserves the right to schedule work on these days.
 Regular full time employees covered by this Agreement are entitled to nine (9) paid holidays as listed in 10.1 and 10.2:

-New Year's Day January 01
+New Year's Day

+January 01

-Martin L. King, Jr.'s Birthday Observance Date
+1 Martin L. King, Jr.'s Birthday Observance Date

-Memorial Day Last Monday in May
+2 Memorial Day Last Monday in May

-Independence Day July 04
+3 Independence Day July 04

-Labor Day First Monday in September
+4 Labor Day First Monday in September

-Veteran's Day Observance Date
+5 Veteran's Day Observance Date

-Day after Thanksgiving Friday after Thanksgiving
+6 Day after Thanksgiving Friday after Thanksgiving

-Thanksgiving Day Fourth Thursday in November
+7 Thanksgiving Day Fourth Thursday in November

-Christmas Day
+8 Christmas Day December 25

 Holidays shall be observed on the observance date as established by the City, except for those employees who are scheduled to work on a Saturday or Sunday on which the actual holiday falls; they shall observe the actual date.
-Either party may reopen this paragraph (10.1), during the term of this Agreement, for negotiations only in conjunction with opening Article 11.
+Employees assigned to administrative duties shall observe the Managerial Holiday schedule.